Phillaf/sleekpigeons/README.md

 # SleekPigeons

-Render the news from Finnhub.io
+Render the data from Finnhub.io

 ## Install